dotnet-presentations/aspnetcore-concepts-workshop/Labs/Introduction to ASP.NET Core.md

-## Create a new Console project, configure it to use the unstable packages feed, and upgrade it to RC2
+## Create a new ASP.NET Core application

 1. Open Visual Studio 2015 Update 2
 1. Create a new ASP.NET Core application: